xieyongliang/all-in-one-ai/docs/deployment.md

 -   Domain Name of web portal (Optional) - Needed only when connections protocol to web portal is HTTPS.
 -   ACM SSL certificate of web portal (Optional) - Needed only when connections protocol to web portal is HTTPS

+### Toolkits the be prepared prior to deployment

+    Please make sure you have already installed the following toolkits.

+    -   git
+    -   awscli
+    -   docker
+    -   python3
+    -   pip3
+    -   docker

 ### Service quotas and limits
 -   Amazon VPC – 1
 -   Amazon VPC subnet – 4